kubernetes/enhancements/keps/sig-node/20190530-commit-class.md

 Nodes should default to a `CommitClass` where all multipliers are '1'.

+#### Consideration: container CPU requests vs host physical CPUs
-Consideration: it is usually a bad idea to give a single VM more vCPUs than physical CPUs are available on the host system.
+It is usually a bad idea to give a single VM more vCPUs than physical CPUs are available on the host system.
 Should that be reflected here somehow for containers?

+#### Consideration: system reserved
+System reserved resource slices should almost certainly not be subject to `CommitClass` multipliers, so that node health is not at risk under high multipliers ("just" workload health).

 ### API Design